EddyVerbruggen/footplr/README.md

 > A native application built with NativeScript-Vue, using Firebase!

 ## Disclaimer
-This is a Dutch app that will be available in the App stores in Q1 2019.
+This is a Dutch app, only available in the NL App stores.

 Feel free to look at the code and copy anything you like.

 ## Configuration